strawberrypy-developers/strawberrypy/README.rst

 Installation
 ------------
-To install StraWBerry you can clone `this <https://github.com/strawberrypy-developers/strawberrypy.git>`_ Github repository and run the following instructions:
+To install StraWBerryPy you can clone `this <https://github.com/strawberrypy-developers/strawberrypy.git>`_ Github repository and run the following instructions:

 Option 1: Install serial version (using python threading)